 The Bonneville Salt Flats are one of the most unique landscapes in the world.
-This vast white landscape stretches for miles and will deceive your eyes.
-These Utah salt flats make for a fantastic day trip from Salt Lake City.
+This vast, white landscape stretches for miles and will deceive your eyes.
+The salt flats make a fantastic day trip from Salt Lake City, Utah.

-The salt flats are a remnant of an ancient lake that covered this region.
+These Utah salt flats are a remnant of an ancient lake that covered this region.
 Yes, the salt flats are composed of salt.
-In fact they are approximately 90% common table salt.
-The salt is up to 5 feet thick near the center of the flats, tapering to a thin layer at its edges.
+They are approximately 90% common table salt.
+The salt is up to 5 feet (1.5 metres) thick near the center of the flats, tapering to a layer as thin as an inch thick at its edges.

-The Bonneville Salt Flats are free and open to public all year.
+The Bonneville Salt Flats are free to visit and open to public all year.
+Driving on the flats may be prohibited at times during the year.

 Bonneville Salt Flats Photography Locations

-With a terrain of white salt that seems to go on forever, the Bonneville Salt Flats is a hard place to beat for great photography.
+With a landscape of white salt that seems to go on forever, the Bonneville Salt Flats are tough to beat for great photography.
 The two best locations for salt flats photography are easily accessible by car.

 Salt Flats Rest Area (Westbound I-80)

 This was our first stop and the easiest spot to visit.
 We spent 30 minutes walking around and taking photos.
 The mountains in the background provide some epic shots.
-There are restrooms here and an outdoor water spout to wash the salt off your feet.
+There are restrooms and an outdoor water spout to help wash the salt off.

 Bonneville Speedway Viewpoint

 The second stop is just a short drive away.
 Continue west on I-80 and take the next exit (Exit 4).
-Drive north on Leppy Pass Road.
-Keeping to the right, the road turns into Bonneville Speedway Road.
-This road ends at a cul-de-sac with a viewing area and plenty of parking.
-We spent another 30 minutes here taking even more photos.
+Drive north on Bonneville Speedway Road.
+Keep to the right at the fork.
+Bonneville Speedway Road ends at a cul-de-sac with a viewing area and plenty of parking.
+We spent another 30 minutes taking even more photos.

-Navigational note: Google maps denotes this spot as Bonneville Salt Flats International Speedway
+Navigational note: Google maps denotes this spot as Bonneville Salt Flats International Raceway

 Bonneville Salt Flats Map